JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

   - Display the number of clicks {.fragment .fade-down}
   - Let the user click a button {.fragment .fade-down}
   - Connect the two things together {.fragment .fade-down}

+note: Like all things engineering, there are 1,000,001 ways to do things!
+note: this example will try and build on the things we have just looked at and introduce some 'state'
+note: you could do the whole thing in a single component, but lets stick with making things small!

+note: Point out that again there is gonna be a practical demo of this!

 ---